 In January 2019 she was awarded a Developing Your Creative Practice Grant by the Arts Council.

 In February 2019 she is appearing in Dear Elizabeth at The Gate.

 Annie regularly mentors younger and emerging artists particularly those from challenging backgrounds and works collaboratively and alone in a variety of settings.
-She has a fruitful long term collaboration with director Justin Audibert.
 She is published by Oberon Books.